 Back in the early 2000 a hull was screwed to the deck of a yacht.
 Visible screws or bolts along the deck joint and around windows were a selling feature showing the integral strength of the Yacht.
 As Glue and resin developed Jeanneau realised it was possible to join a hull to a deck with only Glue.
 For some tim in the mis 2000’s decks were both glued and screwed.
 The only reason for using screws in this interim period being that Jeanneau thought the market was not yet ready to accept an entirely bonded together hull.
 Sicoflex sealer has now become an essential tool in the shipwrights’ tool kit.
 Now a Glue called Sicoflex similar to that used by boat manufacturers is used throughout the marine industry.

 The end of teak veneer

 A real teak veneer was used in production until around 2006.
 The significant disadvantage to this being the global cost of teak and the difficulty of consistency.
 Small imperfections in a wood pattern often plagued boat builders.
 Inconsistency in the quality of wood continued until a man-made wood finish wood became available.
 From then the grain is manufactured to match.
 From this point, Yachts became a little less personal; however, on the upside, replacing a door or panel became just a matter of ordering a spare part as they were all the same.

 The evolution of a brand

-Over 60 years ago it took Henry Jeanneau and a balance of individuals to create a brand.
-Market conditions fell in favour of this company in the beginning and then experienced judgment (with a little luck) has carried this great brand to where it is today.
-It’s fair to say it is part of the massive Group Beneteau and had it not been for a take over some years ago the brand might not have survived.
-The fact is the brand did survive to ups and downs of 60 years regardless of ownership.
+Over 60 years ago it took Henry Jeanneau and a group of creative individuals to create a brand.
+It is fair to say at its conseption market conditions fell in favour of this company then experienced and judgment (with a little more luck) has carried this great brand to where it is today.
+If Beneteau had not taken over Jeanneau some years ago the brand might not have survived.
+The fact is the brand did survive the ups and downs of 60 years regardless of ownership.
 This survival is a credit to all who work for the company and believe in the Jeanneau brand.